nhsconnect/FHIR-ADW-Messaging/Generation/Chapter.2.Change History/index.md

  - Re-ordered profiles.
  - All profile urls containing the string http://fhir.nhs.net have this string replaced by https://fhir.nhs.uk or http://fhir.hl7.org.uk for standard CareConnect profiles.
  - ValueSet string removed for all system urls for valuesets when the url appears as data in their respective coding.system element.
  - Changed versioning for all profiles and valuesets from 1-0 to 1.
+ - Adopted semantic versioning for the specification from http://semver.org/.

 ### Version: 1.0: Status: RC4 ###
  - Changed values in adw-person-stated-gender-1 name and description elements to reflect those in the FHIR valueset at http://hl7.org/fhir/valueset-administrative-gender.html (AdministrativeGender).